hilmanski/onebitedev-hugo-old/content/posts/how-to-learn-new-skills-while-having-a-job-as-a-programmer.md

 Creating a study plan will help you achieve your learning goals faster.
 You can start by creating a calendar with dates for the different topics that you want to cover.

+See how other people did it on Quore [how do you find time to learn new skills if you have a family and children to take care](https://www.quora.com/As-a-software-developer-how-do-you-find-time-to-learn-new-skills-if-you-have-a-family-and-children-to-take-care)

 ## What should you learn?

 Ideally, something you're excited about.
 Nowadays, almost every passion can translate into a profitable business or become a nice hobby.
 I would recommend focusing on things that you are really interested in and focus on skills that are practical and useful to you.